 Launched in June 2021, the NOI+F Conducting Academy provides training and mentorship for emerging conductors.
 Selected conducting fellows will work with conductors Marin Alsop and James Ross in a variety of settings including seminars and conducting sessions (with piano and string quintet and also with chamber orchestra).
 Fellows will have the opportunity to work alongside resident composers to prepare public performances of contemporary music.

 As a conducting fellow, you can expect the following activities over the course of the week: three seminars/discussions, three conducting labs (with piano/string quintet), two chamber orchestra rehearsals in preparation for a public concert and multiple rehearsal observations led by Marin Alsop with the NOI Philharmonic.

 Auditors may attend all sessions, but do not receive podium time.
 Auditors will receive private consultations with James Ross to review their conducting videos and receive individualized feedback.
-All 2021 Conducting Academy Fellows must be between the ages of 18 and 30 on May 24, 2021.

 - Up to 6 conducting fellows

 Required application materials for the 2022 Conducting Academy:

 Video of your conducting showing 2 contrasting works, each no longer than 3 minutes.
 Total video should not exceed 6 minutes.
 All videos must be front-facing, from the point of view of the orchestra.
 (We will accept conducting videos of smaller ensembles during this application cycle.)